amiehe-essomba/BlackMamba/PROJECT_DESCRIPTION.md

-# Title: Black Mamba - An Object-Oriented Programming Language for AI, Machine Learning, and Deep Learning
+# TITLE: BLACK MAMBA - An Object-Oriented Programming Language for AI, Machine Learning, and Deep Learning

-## Introduction:
+## INTRODUCTION:
 Black Mamba is a high-level, general-purpose, and object-oriented programming language designed specifically for the development of artificial intelligence (AI), machine learning (ML), and deep learning (DL) applications.
 The language is named after the venomous snake known for its speed, agility, and precision, which are all traits that Black Mamba aims to embody.